daos-stack/daos/src/vos/README.md

 In VOS, delete is required only during aggregation and discard operations.
 These operations are discussed in a following section (<a hfer="#74">Epoch Based Operations</a>).

+<a id="82"></a>
+## Conditional Update (and future MVCC support)

+VOS supports conditional operations on individual dkeys and akeys.
+The following operations are supported

+- Conditional fetch:  Fetch if key exists, fail with -DER_NONEXIST otherwise
+- Conditional update: Update if key exist, fail with -DER_NONEXIST otherwise
+- Conditional insert: Update if doesn't exist, fail with -DER_EXIST otherwise
+- Conditional punch:  Punch if the key exists, fail with -DER_NONEXIST otherwise

+These operations provide atomic operations enabling certain use cases that require such.
+Conditional operations are implemented using a combination of existence checks and read timestamps.
+The read timestamps enable limited MVCC to prevent read/write races and provide atomicity guarantees.

+<a id="821"></a>
+### Read Timestamps

+VOS tracks multiple read timestamps for containers, objects, dkeys, and akeys for the express purpose of supporting conditional operations and and distributed transactions from individual clients.
+These timestamps are allocated from a flat array, partitioned by type, using an LRU algorithm for each type (container, object, dkey, akey, and negative entries for each).
+For example, when a key is accessed, it is looked up by stored index.
+If it's still in cache, the timestamps are used.
+If it isn't in cache, or upon creation, it is pulled into cache by evicting the LRU entry for the type.
+This provides an O(1) lookup for timestamps associated with each entity.
+Two read timestamps: 1.
+A low timestamp tracks the max explicit read of the object or key (or value in the case of akeys) and 2.
+A high timestamp tracking the max read for any subtree.

 <a id="74"></a>